martyr-deepin/deepin-movie/doc/en_US/index.md

 - On Deepin Movie interface, press ![F2](F2.svg) on keyboard.

 #### Exit Mini Mode
+If you want to exit mini mode, you can:

 - Click the right mouse button or click on ![menu](window_menu.svg) to select **Exit mini mode**.
 - Press ![F2](F2.svg) on keyboard to restore.